Home > About Us

 Corporate Governance Structure

-In accordance with Law No. 40 of 2007 concerning Limited Liability Companies, the Company's organs consist of the General Meeting of Shareholders (GMS), the Board of Commissioners and the Board of Directors which have clear authorities and responsibilities according to their respective functions as stipulated in the Articles of Association and Legislation. -invitation.
+Based on Law No. 40 of 2007 concerning Limited Liability Companies, company organs consist of the General Meeting of Shareholders (GMS), Board of Commissioners and Directors.
+These three Company organs play a key role in the successful implementation of Good Corporate Governance.

 The Company is committed to implementing good corporate governance practices as part of its efforts to achieve the Company's Vision and Mission.
-The Code of Ethics is prepared as a manifestation of this commitment and describes the values in the Company's work culture into the interpretation of behavior related to business ethics and code of conduct.
+The Code of Ethics was prepared as a manifestation of this commitment and describes the values in the Company's work culture into an interpretation of behavior related to business ethics and code of conduct.

-The Code of Ethics also serves as a reference for the Board of Commissioners and the Board of Directors in managing the company related to all activities on behalf of the Company. expected to uphold the principles in this Code of Ethics
+The Code of Ethics also applies as a reference for the Board of Commissioners and Directors in managing the company relating to all activities in the name of the Company. are expected to uphold the principles in this Code of Ethics.

-The code of ethics is regularly disseminated to all parts of the Company, and all new employees who will work will sign this Code of Ethics and will be re-signed as a sign of approval every year.
+The Code of Ethics is regularly socialized to all parts of the Company, and all new employees will sign this Code of Ethics and will be re-signed as a sign of approval every year.

 1. General Principles